Thoughtscript/go_refresh/README.md

 This contains personal notes for Go along with course code.

 1. [courses](./courses) contains Coursera and schoolwork code.
-1. [experiments](./experiments) contains some code I used to experiment with and learn about Go concepts involving REST APIs a long time ago.
+1. [experiments](./experiments) contains some code I used to experiment with and learn about Go concepts involving REST API's a long time ago.
 1. [examples](./examples) contains some recent examples demonstrating how to do basic things including the topics below.

 > **Note:** executing the supplied Go code requires navigating to `PROJECT_DIR/src` or setting the `GO_PATH` appropriately.